aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/3-single-cluster-usecases/5-service-connect-https-custom-domain/index.en.md

 ...
 :::

-This environment variable is used by our application entrypoint script, and if present, will install the associated certificat in the running container.
+This environment variable is used by our application entrypoint script, and if present, will install the associated certificate in the running container.
 This is for this call that we added the `AWSCertificateManagerPrivateCAReadOnly` policy to our `aws-sigv4-client` IAM role.

 Our entrypoint script looks like this, and download and install our PCA root certificate: